5 reasons why using a Wi-Fi pre-shared key is no longer acceptable

 For many years now we have been advising clients in the important reasons why using a WiFi pre-shared key or PSK on their corporate network is just no longer acceptable and that they should be taking their network and data a lot more seriously.

 What has helped us in convincing clients is the world becoming more informed about how sensitive data can be and why ensuring that the data we all hold is kept that way.

 PCI compliance, GDPR, and several high profile security data breaches in recent years have all made securing your network and the data behind it the No1 concern for companies.
 So with this in mind, we thought that it would be prudent to educate everyone why using a simple Wi-Fi pre-shared key to secure their data is no longer acceptable.

-Stolen or lost devices can reveal your password - Using easily found tools on the internet it is simple enough to extract Wi-Fi a pre-shared key from a device in little or no time at all.
-Couple this with the fact the passwords are rarely changed then you are providing easy access to your network.
-In principle every time you lose a device you should change your password.
+Stolen or lost devices can reveal your WiFi password - Using easily found tools on the internet it is simple enough to extract WiFi a pre-shared key from a device in little or no time at all.
+Couple this with the fact the WiFi passwords are rarely changed then you are providing easy access to your network.
+In principle every time you lose a device you should change your WiFi password.
 But this rarely happens.

 If you would like a free consultation on migrating away from using pre-shared keys on your network then please get in contact.